firasuke/awesome/README.md

 microkernel-based OS with fully asynchronous I/O
 - [Metta OS](https://github.com/metta-systems/metta): A multimedia, mobile,
 social OS
+- [mfsBSD](https://mfsbsd.vx.sk/): A set of scripts that generates a bootable working minimal installation of FreeBSD
+- [mfsLinux](https://mfsbsd.vx.sk/): A minimalist in-memory diskless Linux distribution based on OpenWrt
+- [MidnightBSD](https://midnightbsd.org/): A BSD-derived operating system
+developed with desktop users in mind
 - [Milis Linux](https://mls.akdeniz.edu.tr/en/): A Linux kernel based operating system project that was developed by making use of LFS and has its own unique package building and management system
+- [MirBSD](http://www.mirbsd.org/): A niche operating system based on 4.4BSD-Lite
 - [mkroot](https://github.com/landley/toybox/tree/master/mkroot): A simple Linux
 build based on toybox, bootable under qemu for multiple architectures
 - [MocaccinoOS](https://mocaccino.org/): A minimal Musl-based Linux From